Example risk assessment for general office cleaning

 How was the risk assessment done?

-The manager followed the guidance in HSE’s Five steps to risk assessment.
+The manager followed the guidance in HSE’s Controlling the risks in the workplace.

 - To identify the hazards, the manager: